HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 ## Racing to first paint

 The biggest performance concern about integrating web fonts is that they may delay the time when the first readable text is displayed.
-Two optimization techniques can help mitigate those issues: `font-display` and `resource-hint`.
+Two optimization techniques can help mitigate those issues: `font-display` and resource hints.

 The [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) setting controls what happens while waiting for the web font to load, and is generally a tradeoff between performance and visual richness.
 The most popular is `swap`, used on about 10% of web pages, which displays using the fallback font if the web font doesn't load quickly, then swaps in the web font when it does load.
 Other settings include `block`, which delays displaying text at all (minimizing the potential flashing effect), and `fallback`, which is like `swap` but gives up quickly and uses the fallback font if the font doesn't load in a moderate amount of time, and `optional`, which immediately gives up and uses the fallback font; this is used by only 1% of web pages, presumably those most concerned with performance.